The Horizon Team

 The Horizon Leadership Team is made up of the following roles:

 Horizon Director: Ms McMillan who takes overall responsibility for Horizon and its work.
-She ialso works closely with the Trust SENCO regarding admissions and consultations to Horizon.
-She also holds a responsibility for staff training with regard to ASC and holeds SENCO qualifications.
+She also works closely with the Trust SENCO regarding admissions and consultations to Horizon.
+She also holds a responsibility for staff training with regard to ASC and is a qualified SENCO.

 KS3 Leader: Mrs Finlay oversees KS3 (Years 7 and 8) and the induction of our new Year 7 students into Horizon.